Speaker | Time | Text |

 The famous case in Germany of a complex crop formation. | ||

-It was many circles joined together by lines. | ||
+There was many circles joined together by lines, and a fellow went into it. | ||

 A lot of mystery around this one, but we know the facts. | ||

-But the fellow went into it with a metal detector. | ||
+The fellow went into it with a metal detector. | ||

 We don't know why, because nobody else has done it before. | ||

-And in the center of the circle, one of the circles, he dug up three metal objects and they turned out to be plates. | ||
+And in the center of the circle, one of the circles, he dug up three metal objects, and they turned out to be plates. | ||

 One was pure gold, one was pure silver, and I believe the third was pure bronze. | ||